Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Many political operatives believe the country starts to gravitate away from a party that's been in power over an extended period of time, and Republicans have controlled the House since 95.

-And Winston acknowledges uh this possibility in his memo, writing, it is certainly not out of the realm of possibility this year's election could fall outside of historical results, but any survey that does should acknowledge that the data presented are based on a foundation that reflects a structural shift in the way the electorate identifies itself with a party.
+And Winston acknowledges this possibility in his memo, writing, it is certainly not out of the realm of possibility this year's election could fall outside of historical results, but any survey that does should acknowledge that the data presented are based on a foundation that reflects a structural shift in the way the electorate identifies itself with a party.

 They put their sample together.

-It is it is possible.
+It is possible.

 Now, one more thing about polls, and this has to do with immigration.

-Uh this is from uh survey USA.
+This is from Survey USA.

-John Kyle in Arizona up five points or five percentage points.
+John Kyle in Arizona, up five points, or five percentage points.

 Kyle's still a top Democrat Peterson for Arizona Senate seat in an election for U.S. Senator in Arizona today.

-Now, when I saw this, uh Kyle has been uh in some case double digits, he's been it's it's been uh ebb and flow up and down.
+Now, when I saw this, Kyle has been, in some cases, double digits.

-My reaction to this was so much of that big Hispanic vote turning out for Republicans.
+My reaction to this was, so much of that big Hispanic vote turning out for Republicans.

-Remember the big debate on illegal immigration.
+Remember the big debate on illegal immigration?

-We got to show them that we don't mean them any harm, and we consider them to be part of the backbone of America.
+Well, we need these voters, and we've got to show them that we don't mean them any harm, and we consider them to be part of the backbone of America.

-We again we can't alienate these voters.
+We can't alienate these voters.

-And so the president, Senate came up with their amnesty bill and so forth.
+And so the president, Senate, came up with their amnesty bill and so forth.

 John Kyle's in the Senate.

-Uh so much for that big Hispanic vote going to the Republicans.
+So much for that big Hispanic vote going to the Republicans.

 Oh, and look at this.